agersant/tiger/Roadmap.md

 - [x] In selection window, keep origin centered to preview turnarounds
 - [x] When moving animation frame or hitbox, hold shift to move only on one axis
 - [ ] When resizing hitbox, hold shift to make square (or preserve aspect ratio?)
-- [ ] Content window and workbench should say what the current workbench item is
+- [ ] Content window and workbench indicate what the current workbench item is
 - [x] Sort content panel entries by name
 - [x] Sort hitbox panel entries by name
 - [x] Dont draw origin when editing frame